top of page

 2. Executive Power

-Executive power is the authority to enforce and implement laws.
-This power is vested in the President of the Philippines, who serves as the head of state, head of government, and commander-in-chief of the armed forces.
+Executive power is the authority to enforce and implement laws, vested in the President of the Philippines, who acts as Head of State, Head of Government, and Commander-in-Chief.

-Constitutional Basis: Article VII of the 1987 Constitution outlines the powers and responsibilities of the President.
+Article VII of the 1987 Constitution defines the powers and duties of the President.

 3. Judicial Power

-Judicial power is the authority to interpret laws and resolve legal disputes.
-This power is vested in the Supreme Court and other lower courts as established by law.
+Judicial power is the authority to interpret laws and resolve legal disputes, vested in the Supreme Court and lower courts established by law.

-• It also includes the power of judicial review, which allows courts to determine the constitutionality of laws, treaties, executive orders, and other governmental acts.
+It includes the power to decide actual controversies involving legally demandable and enforceable rights and the power of judicial review, which allows courts to assess the constitutionality of laws, treaties, executive acts, and other government actions.

-Constitutional Basis: Article VIII of the 1987 Constitution establishes the judiciary and its powers.
+Article VIII of the 1987 Constitution establishes the judiciary and defines its powers.

 Other Important Powers: